esitarz/docs-1/themes/boots4pelican/README.md

 You will also need [Ruby Sass](https://sass-lang.com/ruby-sass) installed on your machine to compile the css locally.

 This theme uses the [7-1 pattern](https://sass-guidelin.es/#the-7-1-pattern).
-All `scss` files needed for the project are imported into `scss/main.scss`.
+All `scss` files required for the project are imported into `scss/main.scss`.
 This file is then compiled and linked in `templates/base.html`.

 ```
 {% assets filters="scss,cssmin", output="css/style.min.css", "main.scss" %}
     <link rel="stylesheet" href="{{ SITEURL }}/{{ ASSET_URL }}">
 {% endassets %}
 ```

+## Some Clarification

+Bootstrap4 and FontAwesome5 are included as _static_ directories.
+If you need to pull in recent updates to either library, you should do so manually.

+The `scss` directory is placed outside of the `static` folder so that the `scss` files do not get pulled into the output when the static site is generated.
+The css created by the assets filter shown above contains compiled code from the entire scss directory.

+In order to ensure that your custom css is included in the compile, please double-check that your new files are being imported in `main.less`.

 ## The original documentations for Alchemy is intact below: